 If you are interested in LASIK eye surgery but are worried that certain complications could stand in your way, the doctors at Eye Center of Texas are here to help.
 During your consultation, we will discuss your eyes, your health, and take every step necessary to accurately determine your candidacy.
 It’s true, LASIK isn’t right for everybody, and if that’s the case for you, we will explore alternative treatments that will help you gain the vision you’ve always dreamt of.

-Schedule your free consultation today at any of our Houston offices to get started on your path to clearer vision.
+Schedule your consultation today at any of our Houston offices to get started on your path to clearer vision.